Social

 Global QC Circle Convention

-More than 100 circle teams are conducting activities at overseas sites under the theme of quality improvement.
+We promote QC Circle activities and company-wide conventions of teams representing factories to improve on-site capabilities.
+Each year, a total of more than 100 circle teams are conducting activities at overseas sites under the theme of quality improvement.
 Among them, teams that won the QC Circle Convention at each factory give presentations of their achievements at the company-wide convention.

 Developing quality specialists

-We plan training programs on quality-related standard requirements and tools which not only provide knowledge but also includes practical information thus driving the development of quality specialists with skill levels that can be leveraged in practical operations and on site.
+We plan training programs on quality-related standard requirements and tools which not only provide knowledge but also include practical information thus driving the development of quality specialists with skill levels that can be leveraged in practical operations and on site.

 Holding the Global Quality Meeting (GQM)